Germany in the Eurovision Song Contest 2013: Background

 The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
 NDR confirmed that Germany would participate in the 2016 Eurovision Song Contest on 27 May 2015.
-In 2010 and 2012, NDR had set up national finals in the format of a talent show to choose both the song and performer to compete at Eurovision for Germany, while a single-artist national final was organised in 2011 to choose the song to compete for Germany.
-On 22 November 2012, the broadcaster announced that they would organise a multi-artist national final to select the German entry.
+Since 2010, NDR had set up national finals in collaboration with private broadcaster ProSieben to choose either the song and performer or both to compete at Eurovision for Germany.
+On 22 November 2012, the broadcaster announced that they would not continue their collaboration with ProSieben but would still organise a multi-artist national final to select the German entry.

 Before Eurovision

 Unser Song für Malmö

 Unser Song für Malmö (English: Our Song for Malmö) was the competition that selected Germany's entry for the Eurovision Song Contest 2013.
 The competition took place on 14 February 2013 at the TUI Arena in Hanover, hosted by Anke Engelke.
-Collaboration with private broadcaster ProSieben terminated after three years, however like in the previous three years, the national final was co-produced by the production company Brainpool, which also co-produced the 2011 Eurovision Song Contest in Düsseldorf and the 2012 Eurovision Song Contest in Baku.
-Twelve acts competed during the show with the winner being selected by a combination of votes from an expert jury panel, radio voting and public voting.
+Like in the previous three years, the national final was co-produced by the production company Brainpool, which also co-produced the 2011 Eurovision Song Contest in Düsseldorf and the 2012 Eurovision Song Contest in Baku.
+Twelve acts competed during the show with the winner being selected through a public televote.
 The show was broadcast on Das Erste as well as online via the broadcaster's Eurovision Song Contest website eurovision.de and the official Eurovision Song Contest website eurovision.tv.
-The national final was watched by 3.24 million viewers in Germany.
+The national final was watched by 3.24 million viewers in Germany with a market share of 10.4%.

 Competing entries

-Twelve acts were selected by a seven-member panel consisting of Thomas Schreiber (ARD entertainment coordinator), Jörg Grabosch (Brainpool managing director) as well as representatives of record companies Universal Music, Sony Music, Warner Music Entertainment, EMI and Embassy of Music.
-Eleven of the participating acts were announced on 17 December 2012 and the twelfth act was announced on 21 December 2012.
+The twelve competing entries were selected by a seven-member panel consisting of Thomas Schreiber (ARD entertainment coordinator, head of the fiction and entertainment department for NDR), Jörg Grabosch (Brainpool managing director) as well as representatives of record companies Universal Music, Sony Music, Warner Music Entertainment, EMI and Embassy of Music.
+The first eleven participating acts were announced on 17 December 2012, while the twelfth act (Mia Diekow) was announced on 21 December 2012.

 Final

 The televised final took place on 14 February 2013.
-The winner, "Glorious" performed by Cascada was selected through a combination of votes from a five-member jury panel (1/3), radio voting (1/3) and public voting (1/3), including options for landline and SMS voting.
-The jury panel consisted of Tim Bendzko (singer-songwriter), Roman Lob (singer, German Eurovision entrant in 2012), Anna Loos (actress and singer), Mary Roos (singer and actress, German Eurovision entrant in 1972 and 1984) and Peter Urban (musician and radio host, German commentator for the Eurovision Song Contest).
-For the radio vote, listeners were able to vote via the official websites of the nine ARD radio channels between 7 February 2013 and 14 February 2013.
-Over 837,700 public votes were cast in the final.
+The winner, "Glorious" performed by Cascada, was selected through a combination of votes from an expert jury (1/3), radio voting (1/3) and public televoting which included options for landline and SMS voting (1/3).
+The jury panel consisted of Tim Bendzko (singer-songwriter), Roman Lob (singer, German Eurovision entrant in 2012), Anna Loos (actress and singer), Mary Roos (singer, German Eurovision entrant in 1972 and 1984) and Peter Urban (radio host and German commentator for the Eurovision Song Contest).
+For the radio vote, listeners were able to vote online via the websites of the nine ARD radio channels between 7 and 14 February 2013.
+In addition to the performances of the competing entries, 2010 German Eurovision Song Contest winner Lena performed her new songs "Dynamite" and "Neon (Lonely People)", while 2012 Swedish Eurovision Song Contest winner Loreen performed her entry "Euphoria" and the song "My Heart Is Refusing Me".
+More than 837,000 televotes were cast during the show.